voxpelli/moz-showforpage/docs/showforpage.md

   A callback called when the location is changed in the location bar.
 Is called with the HTML page as its context and the URL of the page as its only parameter.

 @prop [onPageShow] {Function}
-  Same as `onLocationChange`, but instead called when the page is loaded or when the hash is changed.
+  Same as `onLocationChange`, but instead called when the page is loaded and when a tab is selected.
 Also includes an additional second parameter that is `true` if the background page is loaded in background and otherwise false.
-This second parameter is useful as it indicates that `onLocationChange` likely hasn't been called prior to `onPageShow`
+This second parameter is useful as it indicates that `onLocationChange` likely hasn't been called prior to `onPageShow`.

+@prop [onLink] {Function}
+   A callback called when a new link element is added to the page.
+Is called with the URL of the current page as its first argument, an object containing all link data as its second argument (rels, href and title) and like `onPageShow` includes a last parameter that indicates if the page is loaded in the background or not.
+The function is called with the link element as its context.
 </api>

 <api name="remove">